nesi/support-docs/docs/Scientific_Computing/Interactive_computing_with_NeSI_OnDemand/Release_Notes/index.md

-# NeSI OnDemand Release Notes
+# ondemand Release Notes

+!!!
+Note
-    NeSI OnDemand is in development and accessible to early access users only.
+    ondemand is in development and accessible to early access users only.
     If you are interested in helping us test it please contact us at support@nesi.org.nz.

-# 0.3.1 - high mem option available in OnDemand
+# 0.3.1 - High memory option available in ondemand

 This release enables high memory node to be selected by the users.
 Currently we support up to 32GB instance on the app launch.